codelingo/docs/docs/getting-started.md

 ## Integrating the Review Action

 Actions are used to integrate CodeLingo into your workflow.
-The Review Action uses the comment from the Tenets to comment on Pull Requests.
+The Review Action uses the comment from the Specs to comment on Pull Requests.
 This ensures a teams best practices are followed by all developers on a team.

 Setting up the Review Action on a repository is as easy as adding a new webhook on Github.
 Simply navigate to the settings menu of the reposiory you wish to add the review action to and click on Webhooks.